tengrommel/ea/hack/readme.md

 In some cases, you can circumvent these restrictions by using an intermediary system to proxy the connection around or through a firewall, a technique known as port forwarding.

+Many enterprise networks restrict internal assets from establishing HTTP connections to malicious sites.

+A client connects, through a firewall, to the destination host stacktitan.com.
+This host is configured to forward connections to the host evil.com.

+You can use port forwarding to exploit several restrictive network configurations.

+## WRITING A TCP SCANNER
+> One effective way to conceptualize the interaction of TCP ports is by implementing a port scanner.
+By writing one, you'll observe the steps that occur in a TCP handshake, along with the effects of encountered state changes, which allow you to determine whether a TCP port is available or filtered state.

+Once you've written a basic scanner, you'll write one that's faster.